GENERAL OVERVIEW ABOUT THE EXAM

 RAI also offers MRI guidance for core biopsy of lesions discovered via breast MRI.
 Very few outpatient facilities have this capability.
 The ability to perform MRI breast biopsies gives us great confidence that virtually all lesions identified can be sampled.

-RAI offers the latest breast MRI technology, including computer aided diagnostic (CAD) software, at our Women’s Diagnostic Center at Twin Lake Imaging.
-Your physician or RAI radiologist will determine if breast MRI might be right for your situation.
+RAI offers the latest in breast MRI technology.
+Your physician or RAI radiologist can determine if breast MRI might be right for your situation.